ChauBoxplot and AdaptiveBoxplot: Two R packages for boxplot-based outlier detection: Introduction

 \section{Introduction}

-The box-and-whisker plot, first introduced by \citeasnoun{Tukey1977bk}, is a fundamental and widely used tool in exploratory data analysis.
+The box-and-whisker plot, first introduced by \citet{Tukey1977bk}, is a fundamental and widely used tool in exploratory data analysis.
 It provides a concise summary of key distributional features, including the median, quartiles, and range, and visually identifies potential outliers.
-Because of its non-parametric nature and ease of interpretation, the boxplot is commonly applied in fields such as biomedicine, economics, engineering, psychology, and social sciences, as well as in quality control and educational research.
-A central function of the boxplot is outlier detection, which is performed by defining fences at fixed distances from the first quartile ($Q_1$) and third quartile ($Q_3$), and flagging any observations outside these fences as potential outliers.
+Due to its non-parametric nature and ease of interpretation, the boxplot is commonly applied in fields such as biomedicine, economics, engineering, psychology, and social sciences, as well as in quality control and educational research.
+A central function of the boxplot is outlier detection, which is performed by defining fences at fixed distances from the first quartile ($Q_1$) and the third quartile ($Q_3$), and flagging any observations outside these fences as potential outliers.
 Tukey's original boxplot sets the lower and upper fences at

 where $\mathrm{IQR} = Q_3 - Q_1$ is the interquartile range, and $k=1.5$ is the standard fence coefficient.
-Although this outlier detection rule is simple and widely used, it lacks a rigorous theoretical foundation \cite{Hoaglin1986,Hoaglin1987,Frigge1989,Sim2005,Hofmann2017}.
+Although this outlier detection rule is simple and widely used, it lacks a rigorous theoretical foundation \citep{Hoaglin1986,Hoaglin1987,Frigge1989,Sim2005,Hofmann2017}.
 Specifically, applying a fixed value of $k$ disregards the sample size and distributional characteristics, often leading to an excessive number of false positive outlier flags in larger samples.

-6pt To address the limitation imposed by a fixed fence coefficient, \citeasnoun{LinH2026} recently introduced the Chauvenet-type boxplot, which provides exact control of the outside rate per observation.
-For normally distributed data, by combining Tukey's boxplot with Chauvenet's criterion \cite{Chauvenet1863}, their new fence coefficient is given as
+To address the limitation imposed by a fixed fence coefficient, \citet{LinH2026} recently introduced the Chauvenet-type boxplot, which provides exact control of the outside rate per observation.
+For normally distributed data, combining Tukey's boxplot with Chauvenet's criterion \citep{Chauvenet1863} yields a new fence coefficient, given by